srand/jolt/docs/quickstart.rst

 Both directories are removed when execution has finished, i.e. the project will be completely rebuilt if the task's influence changes.

-The task also extends the environment of consumers by adding the artifact's ``bin`` directory to the ``PATH``.
-That way, any task that depends on ``e2fsprogs`` will be able to run its utility programs directly without explicitly referencing the artifact where they reside.
+The task also extends the environment of consumer tasks by adding the artifact's ``bin`` directory to the ``PATH``.
+That way, any task that depends on ``e2fsprogs`` will be able to run its published programs directly without explicitly referencing the artifact where they reside.
+Use this method to package tools required by other tasks.

 Also, note that the task requires a ``git`` repository hosted at ``kernel.org``.
 This git task, implemented by a builtin plugin, is actually not a